Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Inflationary cosmological perturbations

-where $\{\psi_{1},\psi_{2},B,E \}$ are the spacetime dependent scalar perturbations of FLRW metric and $a(\eta)$ be the scale factor of entire (background plus perturbation) spacetime. \\ Also in other hand, the perturbations of the inflaton field can be expressed as:-

-where $\bar{\phi}$ be the background inflaton field and $\delta\phi$ corresponds to the small perturbations over this background field. \\ Up to second order of the perturbative expansion, the entire action (Einstein-Hilbert term plus matter action) becomes the following:-

-Here $v(\eta)$ represents the Mukhanov-Sasaki variable which can be written as a gauge invariant combination of the metric and matter perturbations; expressed as: $v=z\big(\psi_{2} + H \delta\phi/\dot{\phi} \big)$.
-The parameter $``z"$ can be expressed in terms of 1st slow-roll parameter ``$\epsilon_{1}$": $z=a\sqrt{2\epsilon_{1}}$ and $\epsilon_{1}=\big(1-H'/H^{2} \big)$.
-One thing to note is that over-dot($.$) denotes the derivative with respect to cosmic time($t$) and prime($'$) denotes the derivative with respect to conformal time($\eta$).
-Generally inflation would take place if and only if the 1st slow roll parameter is less than unity i.e. $\epsilon_{1}<1$.
-The term ``slow roll" means that the inflaton field is rolling very slowly through the curvature of its potential function.
-Mathematically it can be expressed as: $\dot{\phi}^{2} \ll V(\phi)$. \\
+The evolution of inflationary perturbations can be studied using linear cosmological perturbation theory, where scalar, tensor, and vector perturbations evolve independently.
+In this work, we focus specifically on the evolution of scalar perturbations and discuss their dynamics in detail.

+During the inflationary epoch, scalar perturbations are typically described in terms of a single dynamical degree of freedom, the Mukhanov–Sasaki variable $v(x, t)$.
+The second–order action governing these perturbations can be expressed as

-Instead of working in the real space, one can choose to work in the Fourier space of any constant time slice.
-One interesting property which one can encounter in the Fourier space formalism is that Fourier transform of the Mukhanov-Sasaki variable($v_{k}$) is not a real quantity.
-In order to make the original position-space Mukhanov variable $v(x)$ a real quantity, its Fourier transform has to satisfy this following constraint: $v^{*}_{k}=v_{-k}$.
-After taking the Fourier transform of all the terms present in the Lagrangian, the entire perturbative action becomes the following:-
+where $z = a \, \dot{\overline{\phi}}/H $, \, with $\overline{\phi}$ being the scalar field which drives the inflation.
+Instead of working in real space, it is often more convenient to switch into Fourier space on a constant time slice since all Fourier modes evolve independently.
+Moreover, to ensure that the Fourier transform retains the reality of the original position-space Mukhanov–Sasaki variable $v(x, t)$, the Fourier modes must satisfy the condition $v^{*}_{\mathbf{k}}=v_{-\mathbf{k}}$.
+This constraint implies that $v_{\mathbf{k}}$ is, in general, complex.
+By taking the Fourier transform of all the terms in the second-order action \ref{action_2}, simplifies to the following form

-We know that the presence of any total derivative term in the action, cannot affect the dynamical equations of motion of that system.
-So if we add a total derivative term such as $\frac{1}{2}\frac{d}{d\eta}(\frac{z'}{z}v_{k}v^{*}_{k})$, then one obtains this following form of the above action:-
+It is well known that the addition of a total derivative term to the action does not affect the resulting equations of motion.
+Utilizing this freedom, one can add a total derivative term $\frac{1}{2}(\frac{z'}{z} v_{\mathbf{k}}v^{*}_{\mathbf{k}})'$, to the action \ref{Fourier} and obtain